maxaudron/bash2version/README.md

   --build BUILD:
       add build metadata specified by BUILD

+  --prefix PREFIX:
+      set the prefix for the version

   -s, --set VERSION:
       set the version to the string provided by VERSION

+  -c, --commit:
+      git commit and git tag the version

+  -p, --push:
+      push the tag

+  FILES:
+      the files and regex to run on in the format file;regex VERSION Use VERSION as a placeholder for where the version would be"
 ```